hbowie/softdevbigideas/ideas/Stay Focused on the Creation of Working Software for Real People.md

 This was a major message of the Agile movement, which opened its [Manifesto][beck-et-al-2001] with the words: "We are uncovering better ways of developing software by doing it and helping others do it."

-To a great extent, this was a reaction to the <a href="https://en.wikipedia.org/wiki/Capability_Maturity_Model" target="ref">Capability Maturity Model</a> era, in which the actual act of software coding was often overshadowed by achievement of maturity levels, implementation of key process areas, documentation of processes, generation of artifacts and tallying of metrics.
+To a great extent, this was a reaction to the <a href="https://en.wikipedia.org/wiki/Capability_Maturity_Model" class="reflink" target="ref">Capability Maturity Model</a> era, in which the actual act of software coding was often overshadowed by achievement of maturity levels, implementation of key process areas, documentation of processes, generation of artifacts and tallying of metrics.

 As noted in the SEI paper, "[CMMI&reg; or Agile: Why Not Embrace Both?][sei-2008]":